forgery810/fl-studio-alesis-vixx/README.md

   ##        Step Sequencer Mode

   - In step sequencer mode the channels can be selected and the pads will add or remove steps accordingly.
 The step mode options button above the pad option button now rotates through the various step parameters - pitch, velocity, release, fine pitch, panning, x value, and y value.
 The knobs will control the parmater value for each step of the         current track.
-Release seems to have no effect in my experience.
+Release seems to have no effect.
 Shift does not function well currently so it is not included.

 ## Broswer Mode

-- The browser must be detached (for some unknown reason) for this mode to work.
+- The browser must be detached (for an unknown reason) for this mode to work.
 Selecting the browser button allow the directional keys to control the selection of samples.
 Right opens folders and left closes them.
 Enter will bring up the menu for what to do with the selection.
 Unfortunatley, when selecting open in new channel the browser loses     focus because the channel window open so the browser button must be pushed again.
 It is a little more cumbersome than preferred but is functional.

  ## vi25 and vi49 Users